-I watched Charlotte the Great make it effortlessly, adding decorative touches to her pies with latticework, special edging and more.
-Don’t be intimidated.
+I watched Charlotte the Great make it effortlessly, adding decorative touches to her pies with latticework, special edging, and more.

 Once you have the crust, we’re going to fill the pie with delicious pears coated in a mixture of cinnamon and deliciousness.

 It works with one variety or a combination.
-I select pears that are firm to the touch for this pie for best results.
+I select pears that are firm to the touch for this pie for the best results.

 Note: You can use a regular top crust or lattice for this pie, rather than the partridge in a pear tree scene.